Louis H. Poock

-Louis H. Poock (March 19, 1839 – September 12, 1897) was a prominent German-American banker, educator, and Dayton, Ohio, city official.
-He served as vice-president of Dayton's board of education, a secretary of Dayton Building Association, and a treasurer of Ohio's Germania Building Association.
+Louis Heinrich Poock (March 19, 1839 – September 12, 1897) was a German-American banker, educator and city official.
+He served as vice-president of the Dayton, Ohio board of education, a secretary of Dayton Building Association, and a treasurer of Ohio's Germania Building Association.
 He established one of Dayton's most prominent financier families.

 Early life

-Louis H. Poock (German: Ludwig Heinrich Poock) was born on March 19, 1839, in Hannover, Germany.
+Poock was born on March 19, 1839, in Hanover, Germany.
 His father, Frederick Ludwig Poock, worked as a building inspector at Arnts-Zimmermeister county.
 His mother, Fredericka Poock (née Katz), was a housewife, most likely of Jewish-Ashkenazi ancestry.
 Poock was the youngest child in his family.
 His father died in 1842.
-Two years after his death his remaining family immigrated to Dayton, Ohio.
+Twelve years after his death his remaining family immigrated to Dayton, Ohio.
 Louis received his primary education in a school in Germany, so he spoke very little English.
 Because of that he worked as a manual worker in Dayton at jobs that did not require English language fluency.
-In 1857, after working at the factory of Blanchard & Brown as an apprentice, Poock was involved in an industrial accident resulting in a permanent injury to his arm, preventing him from performing manual labour.
+In 1857, after working at the factory of Blanchard & Brown as an apprentice, Poock was involved in an industrial accident resulting in a permanent injury to his left hand, preventing him from performing manual labour.
 The disability has changed Poock's course of life, pushing him to complete his education.
 He first attended a grammar school and then a high school in Dayton.
 After completing his high school education he attended Grier's Commercial College, where he obtained a degree in accounting.
 He was appointed substitute deputy in the office of the county auditor, later serving as a book-keeper at the Dayton city government offices.

 Career

 Educator

-In September, 1862 he started working as a teacher of German language in the Twelfth District school.
+In September 1862, he started working as a teacher of German language in the Twelfth District school.
 After three years of service, he became a German language instructor in the Sixth District school, where he remained until December 1874.
 While working as a teacher, he conducted many extra-curriculum classes to assist children who needed additional help.

-In April, 1875 he was elected to Dayton's Board of Education.
+In April 1875, he was elected to Dayton's Board of Education.
 He was later appointed a vice-president of Dayton's Board of Education in 1879.

 City official

-In 1880 Poock was appointed to serve as a deputy county treasurer, working under Treasurer H. H. Laubach.
+In 1880, Poock was appointed to serve as a deputy county treasurer, working under Treasurer H. H. Laubach.
 He later served in the same position under Stephen J. Allen.
 He served two terms as county treasurer, a serving in this capacity until September 1888.